korcsmarosgroup/ViralLink/README.md

 3. Type of ID in the input expression data
   -  Must be *symbol* (for gene symbols) or *uniprot* (for Uniprot IDs)

+### How to skip the differential expression step

+To run ViralLink on your own transcriptomics data there are two required input files: a normalised counts table and a metadata table.
+However it is also possible (although more complicated) to run the workflow using instead a normalised counts table, a metadata file and a table of differentially expressed genes (ideally pre-filtered - ViralLink will apply the log fold change and adjusted p value cut off specified).
+In order to do this th workflow must skip the differential expression step.
+Please follow these instructions:

+...IN PROCESS...

 ## Outputs of ViralLink